akazukin5151/koneko/README.md

 ## Features

+* Show large version in image view - useful for 'landscape' pictures
 * For multi-image posts in image view, enter a number to jump to the post's page
 * Image view should preview the next few images in multi-image posts (but either it blocks the prompt or the prompt blocks)
 * Image and User views should use lscat.py to render so alternate renderers can be used